Allergy: Medications

-About 10% of people report that they are allergic to penicillin; however, 90% turn out not to be.
+About 10% of people report that they are allergic to penicillin; however, of that 10%, 90% turn out not to be.
 Serious allergies only occur in about 0.03%.

 Insect stings

-Typically, insects which generate allergic responses are either stinging insects (wasps, bees, hornets and ants) or biting insects (mosquitoes, ticks).
-Stinging insects inject venom into their victims, whilst biting insects normally introduce anti-coagulants.
+One of the main sources of human allergies is insects.
+An allergy to insects can be brought on by bites, stings, ingestion, and inhalation.

 Toxins interacting with proteins

 Another non-food protein reaction, urushiol-induced contact dermatitis, originates after contact with poison ivy, eastern poison oak, western poison oak, or poison sumac.
 Urushiol, which is not itself a protein, acts as a hapten and chemically reacts with, binds to, and changes the shape of integral membrane proteins on exposed skin cells.
 The immune system does not recognize the affected cells as normal parts of the body, causing a T-cell-mediated immune response.

 Of these poisonous plants, sumac is the most virulent.
 The resulting dermatological response to the reaction between urushiol and membrane proteins includes redness, swelling, papules, vesicles, blisters, and streaking.

-Estimates vary on the percentage of the population that will have an immune system response.
-Approximately 25 percent of the population will have a strong allergic response to urushiol.
-In general, approximately 80 percent to 90 percent of adults will develop a rash if they are exposed to 0.0050 mg of purified urushiol, but some people are so sensitive that it takes only a molecular trace on the skin to initiate an allergic reaction.
+Estimates vary on the population fraction that will have an immune system response.
+Approximately 25% of the population will have a strong allergic response to urushiol.
+In general, approximately 80–90% of adults will develop a rash if they are exposed to 0.0050 mg of purified urushiol, but some people are so sensitive that it takes only a molecular trace on the skin to initiate an allergic reaction.